-Everyone experiences changes in their life.
-Adjustment is how you adapt to, or become used to those new situations.
+Adjustment is how you adapt to or become used to changes in your life.
 A few examples of exciting changes in life are starting a new job, getting married, and having children.
 Losing a job, getting divorced, and losing a loved one are examples of changes that can be challenging.

 Going home is a major step in adjusting to life after SCI.
 It can be exciting to get back to the comforts of home.
 It can also be scary if you are unsure of what to expect once you get there.

-After injury, you will establish a new “normal” routine.
-People who are newly injured often say it feels like they are doing things for the first time as they learn how to do activities differently.
-That feeling usually fades as you work through problems and learn how best to manage your daily routine.
+People who are newly injured adjust to a “new normal.”
+They often say it feels like they are doing things for the first time as they learn how to do activities differently.
+That feeling usually fades as they work through problems and learn how best to manage daily routines.

-People have different expectations for life after injury.
+People have different expectations for life after SCI.
 It may be feeling happy.
+It may be preventing stress, depression, or anxiety.
 It may be doing meaningful and enjoyable activities.
-It may be preventing stress, depression, or anxiety.
-It may be any or all of these things or something else, but most people adjust by setting and meeting their own expectations for life after injury.
+It may be any or all these things or something else, but most people adjust by setting and meeting their own expectations for life after SCI.

 - Your personality and the way that you adjust to changes in your life do not usually change after injury.
 Therefore, you will adjust to life after SCI in your own way and in your own time frame.